dvaJi/genshin-builds/_content/privacy-policy.md

 - To provide customer care and support
 - To provide analysis or valuable information so that we can improve the Service
 - To monitor the usage of the Service
-- To detect, prevent and address technical issues
+- To detect, prevent, and address technical issues

-## Transfer Of Data

-Your information, including Personal Data, may be transferred to — and maintained on — computers located outside of your state, province, country or other governmental jurisdiction where the data protection laws may differ than those from your jurisdiction.

-If you are located outside Spain and choose to provide information to us, please note that we transfer the data, including Personal Data, to Spain and process it there.

-Your consent to this Privacy Policy followed by your submission of such information represents your agreement to that transfer.

-Genshin-Builds will take all steps reasonably necessary to ensure that your data is treated securely and in accordance with this Privacy Policy and no transfer of your Personal Data will take place to an organization or a country unless there are adequate controls in place including the security of your data and other personal information.
+## Compliance with Applicable Privacy Regulations

+Genshin-Builds is committed to complying with all applicable privacy regulations, including but not limited to the General Data Protection Regulation (GDPR) for EU users and the California Consumer Privacy Act (CCPA) for California users.

+If you are a user located in the European Economic Area (EEA), we process your personal data based on the legal grounds provided by the GDPR.
+We ensure that adequate safeguards are in place when transferring your personal data outside the EEA.

 ## Disclosure Of Data